 4. Backpack or Luggage?
 Choose the Right Travel Gear

-Backpacking in Asia gained huge popularity during the last decades.
+Backpacking in Asia has gained huge popularity over the last decades.

 Opting for luggage or a backpack will depend on how you plan to spend your time in Sri Lanka